xailient-public/docs/docs/installation.md

 ## Device Setup

 To meet the minimum requirements, your device must be a x86_64 or ARM32 architecture device.
-We’ve tested the following operating systems:
+We've tested the following operating systems:

 * Ubuntu 18.04 LTS
 * Ubuntu 19.04